MagnusArcher/ciphervault/README.md

 **Your Secure Text & Password Toolkit**

-A professional-grade command-line tool for password generation, strength analysis, and text encryption/decryption using AES-256.
+A professional-grade command-line tool for password generation, strength analysis, and text encryption/decryption using AES-256 with clipboard support.

 ---